b-wave/uDSKY/README.md

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20160903_105235.jpg)
 Keys with relegendable keycaps for cherry mx switches

-The Keys are simply mounted on a *slightly* modifued SF MX breakout board.
-You can order them and (BOB-13773) they will work fine: https://www.sparkfun.com/products/13773 The next version I make may contain all 19 keys in one board.
+The Keys are simply mounted on an *OSH Park Version*  of the SF MX breakout board.
+You can order them or (BOB-13773) they are identical: https://www.sparkfun.com/products/13773 The next version I make may contain all 19 keys in one board.
 The 1 pins are all connected for ROWS and the 2 pins are for columns.
 Check out the Teensey code for the pattern and hookup.
 <https://github.com/b-wave/uDSKY/tree/master/DSKY%20Arduino%20Files>